National Seniors Member Discount

 Itinerary Expand all

-Day 1: Sydney / Hunter Valley / Cessnock
+Day 1: Sydney to Hunter Valley

 Welcome to Sydney!
-Or Warrane, in the language of the Gadigal people of the Eora Nation, who are the Traditional Owners of the land on which Sydney is now located.
-Your adventure starts with a pick up at 9 am in front of the starting point hotel.
-After, you’ll head out for a walkabout around The Rocks with a local Aboriginal guide.
-Walk through Hicksons Reserve, Campbells Cove and Cumberland Walk as your guide teaches you about this area's history, land and water use, and spiritual connection with the First Nations peoples.
-You’ll have amazing views of the harbour along the way, including Sydney Harbour Bridge and the CBD.
-After your journey into the Dreaming, grab some lunch before heading north to the famous winery region – the beautiful Hunter Valley.
-Once there, sit down for a wine tasting with a sommelier and listen to the history of the various wines and the winery.
-Next, head to Cessnock in the heart of the valley, our overnight location for tonight.
+Or Warrane, in the language of the Gadigal people of the Eora Nation, who are the Traditional Custodians of the land on which Sydney is now located.
+Your adventure begins with a pickup at 9 am in front of the starting point hotel.
+After, you’ll head out for a walkabout around The Rocks with a local Aboriginal guide and great views of the Sydney Harbour Bridge.
+Wander through sites like Campbells Cove and along the Cumberland Walk while your guide teaches you about the area's history, land and water use, as well as its spiritual connection for First Nations people.
+You’ll then have time to grab lunch before heading north to the famous Hunter Valley winery region.
+Once there, sit down for a sommelier-led wine tasting where you’ll hear about the winery’s history and varieties.
+Finish your tasting and depart for Cessnock, your accommodation for tonight in the heart of the valley.
 Perhaps head out for an optional welcome dinner in Cessnock to get to know your fellow travellers.

-Day 2: Crowdy Bay National Park / Port Macquarie
+Day 2: Hunter Valley to Port Macquarie

 Today, you’ll make tracks north along the scenic coastal route.
-Stop at Crowdy Bay National Park along the way and embark on a scenic hike through forests of heath, paperbark and swamp mahogany at Diamond Head, taking in views of golden beaches and dramatic rock faces.
-The quartz crystals in the cliffs sparkle in the sun, giving Diamond Head its name.
-Keep your eyes peeled for whales and dolphins off the coast as you wind your way by secluded coves, beaches, and mountains, and you may even encounter a mob of kangaroos on your walk.
+Along the way, stop at Crowdy Bay National Park for the easy-to-moderate Diamond Head Loop Walk that winds through forests of heath, paperbark and swamp mahogany at Diamond Head.
+While taking in the views of golden beaches and dramatic rock faces, keep an eye out for the quartz crystals in the cliffs that sparkle in the sun, giving Diamond Head its name.
+Whales and dolphins can sometimes be spotted off the coast, and you may even come across a mob of kangaroos between the secluded coves, beaches and forest trails.
 Later, continue your drive to your accommodation in Port Macquarie.

-This morning, you’ll visit the Koala Hospital in Port Macquarie, where you’ll meet the volunteers who work there and and learn about how this organisation provides care and treatment for koalas needing rehabilitation.
+This morning, you’ll visit the Koala Hospital in Port Macquarie, where you’ll meet the volunteers who work there and learn about how this organisation provides care and treatment for koalas needing rehabilitation.
 Then, drive to Bellingen, where you might like to grab lunch and enjoy some free time.
 Continue to Dorrigo National Park via the gorgeous Waterfall Way, known for its lush, sub-tropical rainforest – the last piece of the ancient subcontinent Gondwanaland.
 Few places on Earth contain so many plants and animals relatively unchanged from their ancestors.
 Pop into the Rainforest Centre in the park, take a stroll along the skywalk or explore the rainforest with your group.

-Day 4: Coffs Harbour / Byron Bay
+Day 4: Red Rock to Byron Bay

 Next up is Byron Bay – a laid-back surf paradise with boundless coastline, sand and friendly locals.
 But first, you’ll start your day with a walking tour of Red Rock with a local First Nations guide.
 Learn about the culture of the Gumbaynggirr people through stories, songs and the uses of native plants.
 Walk alongside The Solitary Island Marine Park Waterways and connect with Country as you learn more about the Dreaming.
 After, you’ll stop in Yamba where you might like to grab some lunch, before visiting Byron Bay Lighthouse for a unique photo opportunity and the chance to spot some dolphins, whales and other marine life.